mt-empty/workflow/Readme.md

 - [ ] LLM integration
 - [ ] Make it distributed
   - [ ] Add support for multiple engines
+    - [x] Add a testing environment with multiple engines using docker compose
+    - [ ] Distribute workflows to engines based on the round robin algorithm
-  - [ ] Automate engine deployment using Ansible
+  - [ ] Automate container deployment using Ansible

 ---